-As consumers we deal with business specialization in many cases and personal education helps us in our choices.
-When I mention business specialization, I am referring to hiring someone else for a service or to create a product that we have little or no skill or knowledge in.
+As consumers, we deal with business specialization in many cases and personal education helps us in our choices.
+When I mention business specialization, I am referring to hiring someone else for a service or to create a product that we have little or no skill or knowledge.
 Examples are plumbers, mechanics, HVAC technicians, etc.

 So what do I mean when referring to education and choice?
-Let's start from the top and discuss competition and choice first.
+Let's start at the top and discuss competition and choice first.

 Competition and Choice

 As we use various products and services in our daily lives, we begin to realize the value of competition and choice.
 Without competition and choice, various businesses would lose external incentives to provide excellence in their field of business.
 Even with competition and choice, I'm sure we have all experienced subpar or just dishonest business.

 In the long-run, the "win-win" mentality of business always is the best option.
 Businesses who are dishonest or who have a subpar business model only hurt themselves in the long run as well as their customers.

 Specialized Services and Products

 In my experience, one of the most frequent areas where dishonest and/or subpar business occurs is in the fields of specialized services or products.
 These are businesses that we pay providers for a product or service that we lack knowledge or skill in.
 Technicians are great examples.
 These technicians could be plumbers, HVAC, electrical, etc.

 The first thing to remember is that some countries have "full disclosure" laws.
 This means businesses need to provide all the necessary information for a customer to make an informed decision in regard to purchasing their product or service.